 There are creative yet affordable options available in the market.
 Use LED lights as it consumes less electricity.
 More importantly, you must have it installed properly.

-Once you’ve all of the things you should do to improve your home’s exterior looks, go out and check your home from the streets.
+Once you’ve all of the things you should do to improve your home’s kerb appeal, go out and check your home from the streets.
 You can also ask several passersby for their first impression.
 As we all know, these comments matter a lot.
 Of course, you need to maintain the beauty of your home’s exterior, even when you’re not yet listing the property.